oakcommunity/OAK-onramp-dapp/README.md

 Warning Foundry installs the latest version initially, but subsequent forge update commands will use the master branch.
 $ forge install OpenZeppelin/openzeppelin-contracts
 Add @openzeppelin/contracts/=lib/openzeppelin-contracts/contracts/ in remappings.txt.

+When a user signs up -> our backend triggers an event where 1 OAK token is being sent via rainbow wallet rails

 ERC20 ReadMe: